Photo: 2016, © Eddy Mottaz

 Since 2003, Chappatte has collaborated with editorial cartoonists in conflict-ridden countries with the goal of promoting dialogue through cartooning.
 These projects, called “Crossed Pens” focused on Serbia, Ivory Coast, Lebanon, Kenya and Guatemala.
 He described this work in a TED talk in 2010.

-He also co-founded with French cartoonist Plantu the Geneva-based “Cartooning for Peace” foundation, whose honorary chairman is Kofi Annan.
+He also co-founded with French cartoonist Plantu the Geneva-based “Cartooning for Peace” foundation, inspired by Kofi Annan, who was the organization’s honorary chairman until his death in August 2018.
 Every two years, the Swiss foundation awards an international prize recognizing a cartoonist for both his talent and his courage.
 In September 2016, it organized a Beethoven symphony in cartoons in Geneva concert hall.

 Mr. Chappatte was born in 1967 in Pakistan to a Lebanese mother and a Swiss father.
 He was raised in Singapore and Geneva, and lived in New York and Los Angeles.
 He is now based in Geneva with his wife and their three sons.